Faculty/Staff Directory

 She is a member of the Minnesota Occupational Therapy Association (MOTA), member of the American Occupational Therapy Association (AOTA), and is certified through the National Board for Certification in Occupational Therapy.

-Kaisa Syvaoja, OTD, OTR/L
+Kaisa Syvaoja, PhD, OTD, OTR/L

-Dr. Kaisa Syvaoja joined The College of St. Scholastica Occupational Therapy Program full-time faculty in 2020.
-Prior to her current role, she taught for CSS in an adjunct capacity.
-She has been practicing occupational therapy in a variety of settings from outpatient clinics, skilled nursing facilities, and school and early intervention programs.
-Her primary focus and areas of expertise has been in pain management, visual integration, and hypermobility.
+Dr. Kaisa Syvaoja currently serves as the Program Director for the Master's of Occupational Therapy (MS OTH) program and is the co-project director for a U.S. Department of Education grant awarded to the MS OTH program.
+She has a broad practice background in occupational therapy in a variety of settings, from outpatient clinics, skilled nursing facilities, to school and early intervention programs.
+Her primary focus and areas of expertise have been in pain management, visual integration, and hypermobility.

-She currently serves as the Program Director for the Master's of Occupational Therapy (MS OTH) program and is the co-project director for a U.S. Department of Education grant awarded to the MS OTH program.
-She serves as a peer reviewer and patient expert for the International Ehlers Danlos Society, peer reviewer for the American Occupational Therpay Foundation, co-chair of the Amercian Interprofessional Health Collaborative (AIHC) mentoring program, and is active within the community.
+She serves as a peer reviewer and patient expert for the International Ehlers-Danlos Society, a peer reviewer for the American Occupational Therapy Foundation, part of the leadership team for the American Interprofessional Health Collaborative (AIHC) mentoring program, and is active within the community.

-Her research interests include addressing hypermobility related concerns and their impact on functional outcomes, chronic pain and functional limitations, and addressing health literacy across the lifespan.
+Her research interests include addressing hypermobility-related concerns and their impact on functional outcomes, chronic pain and functional limitations, and addressing health literacy across the lifespan.
 She is a contributing author in the textbook Occupational Therapy with Elders: Strategies for the COTA (4th ed.).
 Her recent publications include work on Equity, Diversity, Inclusion, and Social Justice within interprofessional education in healthcare.
 She also actively presents at various national and interprofessional conferences on interprofessional practice, hypermobility, and occupational therapy's role within mental health.